There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 How Lenders View Bad Credit in Car Finance

-When you apply for car finance, lenders assess the risk of you missing your monthly payments.
+When you apply for car finance, finance partners assess the risk of you missing your monthly payments.
 A low credit score increases that perceived risk, which typically results in:

 But credit score is only part of the picture.
 Lenders also consider: